NatteeSetobol/P4wnP1_HID_Script_Win_enum/README.md

 3. Either copy and paste the script using the p4wP1 interface or use ssh to copy Windows_Enumeration.js into /usr/local/P4wnP1/HIDScripts

 Features:

-When this scripts runs, it will steal create a folder with the current computer name run powershell commands.
+When this scripts runs, it will steal create a folder with the current computer name and then get wifi information, ip information, what virus scanners are installed, users, local creds, System info and current running tasks.